Bachelor of Applied Science

 Are all courses available online?

-All courses for the BAS concentrations in Cyber Security, Technology and Innovation, and Defense Information Systems Technology are available online with asynchronous delivery.
+All courses for the BAS concentrations in Cyber Security and Technology and Innovation are available online with asynchronous delivery.
 Courses offered online can be searched at the courses tab on the Mason Online website.
 Mason offers a variety of online education methods that may require real time participation, coming to a campus for part of the course, and/or testing in a proctored setting.

 How much do online courses cost?